The CTO’s Guide to Scaling Behavioral Health Technology

 4. Multi-site data consistency

-5. Layer compliance
+5. Payer compliance

 Organizations that address these in order scale smoothly; those that skip ahead encounter compounding bottlenecks.

-Each inflection point represents a moment where manual processes break down and technology becomes essential – not optional.
+Each inflection point represents a moment where manual processes break down and technology becomes essential, not optional.

 Inflection Point 1: Scheduling at Scale